TOM-SWE: User Mental Modeling For Software Engineering Agents: In-the-wild Human Study

-\paragraph{Study Design and Success Metrics} Our evaluation focuses on practical utility: we measure success as the rate at which developers accept (fully or partially) ToM agent suggestions during real coding work.
-Participants install the ToM-enhanced CLI and use it for their daily coding tasks over three weeks.
-The system includes two key commands: \texttt{/update\_memory} processes session data into the ToM agent's memory, and \texttt{/tom\_give\_suggestions} explicitly requests ToM guidance to suggest next step for the user.
-The ToM agent can also be triggered automatically when the SWE agent ``decides'' to consult the ToM agent.
 When the ToM agent provides suggestions, participants choose from three options: (1) \texttt{Accept}, use ToM's suggestions directly, (2) \texttt{Almost right, let me modify it}, combine ToM's suggestion with participant modifications, or (3) \texttt{Reject}, proceed with the original instruction.
 This annotation process captures real-time user preferences and validates the ToM agent's understanding of user intent.
 The participants could also provide feedback on the ToM agent's behavior throughout the study.